 - The introductory offers with some credit cards last longer.
 If you have a lot of debt, you might pick a balance transfer card with a 0% offer that lasts 18 months instead of the more common 12 months.

-- If you are transferring a lot of existing credit card debt, you want a balance transfer card with a high credit limit.
+- If you are transferring a lot of existing credit card debt, choose a balance transfer card with a high credit limit.
 This way, you can transfer more or all of your existing debt to it.

-- Next, you should look out for balance transfer fees.
+- Look out for balance transfer fees.
 These are typically 3% to 5% of the transferred amount.
-However, there are several credit cards with no balance transfer fee.
+However, there are several credit cards with no balance transfer fees.

-- You should then look at the features that come with a balance transfer card.
-Some will offer rewards points or cash-back bonuses that could be valuable if you plan on making new purchases on the card.
-The debt you transfer to a new card, however, usually doesn’t earn rewards or cash-back bonuses.
+- Check out features that come with the card.
+Some will offer rewards points or cash-back bonuses that could be valuable if you plan on making new purchases.
+The debt you transfer to a new card, however, typically doesn’t earn rewards or cash-back bonuses.

 Usually, consumers apply for a new credit card with an introductory interest rate of 0% on all new purchases and balance transfers.
 When applying, they also sign up for a balance transfer, providing information to the new card provider about their existing credit card debt.
 This means listing the credit cards from which they want to transfer their debt and the amount of debt they want to transfer.

 Keep in mind that initiating a balance transfer can affect your credit score.
 Every time you apply for a new credit card, the provider of that card will check your credit.
 This is known as a hard inquiry, and each hard inquiry can cause your credit score to temporarily fall by five to 10 points, according to FICO.
 Fortunately, this is only a temporary hit.
 If you pay your bills on time each month and cut down on your existing credit card debt, your credit score should quickly recover from this small dip.

 3. Understand the terms and conditions of your balance transfer